CUHIMSR/CytofBatchAdjust/README.md

 directory to look for input (source) FCS files.
 All files to be adjusted must be in this directory.

 ###### outdir:
 directory to write resulting batch adjusted files.
 Must not be the same as basedir to avoid overwriting original data files.
+This directory must exist prior to calling BatchAdjust().

 ###### channelsFile:
 plain text file listing channels to adjust, one per line.
 Only channels listed here will be adjusted.
 Channel names must match those in the FCS files exactly.